I would like to hire a student; what do I do?

 The Principal Investigator on the project is not available to sign my timesheet; what do I do?

 It is your responsibility to turn in your timesheet and to get your supervisor’s approval on it.
 If your supervisor is out of town or unavailable to sign, send them an e-mail listing the pay period and the number of hours being submitted (if possible, attach a copy of the timesheet to the e-mail).
-Ask them to send their approval of the hours to Claudia Diaz or Valerie Kuan in ISBER Student Personnel (it is best to cc them on the original message).
+Ask them to send their approval of the hours to Claudia Diaz or Chiara DiMarco in ISBER Student Personnel (it is best to cc them on the original message).

 ISBER Student Personnel will not contact your supervisor for you, and the timesheet will not be processed until the approval has been obtained.